funkybooboo/civilization_simulation/README.md

    - `poetry run mypy src/**/*.py`
 3. An opinionated code formatter that enforces a consistent style.
    - `poetry run black src/**/*.py`

+## Libraries to look into

+rich - colors to the terminal
+argparse - run from the terminal tqdm - loading bars seaborn - plotting